 For steaks 1/2 inch or thicker, insert an instant-read thermometer horizontally from the side, so that it penetrates the thickest part or the center of the steak, not touching bone or fat.

-For medium-rare the temperature should read 145°F, the temperature for medium steaks should read 160°F, and well done is 170°F.
+For medium-rare the temperature should read 145°F and allow to rest for at least three minutes.
+For medium steaks the temperature should read 160°F, and well done is 170°F.